Yanpingok/AIY/external-crates/move/crates/move-package-alt/MIGRATION.md

 CLI changes
 ===========

-Our prototype is integrated into the `sui` binary, so most of the commands you are familiar with work the same way.
+Our prototype is integrated into the `aiy` binary, so most of the commands you are familiar with work the same way.
 There are a few changes though:

 ### Compiling for specific environments

 Because of `dep-replacements` (and also some details about how package conflicts are determined), all operations must be done in a specific environment.
-By default, the `sui` binary tries to choose the right environment based on the sui client environment (as determined by `sui client active-env`).
+By default, the `aiy` binary tries to choose the right environment based on the aiy client environment (as determined by `aiy client active-env`).

 If there is not an obvious choice of environment (either because the manifest declares multiple environments with the same chain ID or because it doesn't